Pernicious anemia: Causes

 Vitamin B12 cannot be produced by the human body, and must be obtained from the diet.
 When foods containing B12 are eaten, the vitamin is usually bound to protein and is released by proteases released by the pancreas into the small bowel.
 Following its release, most B12 is absorbed by the body in the small bowel (ileum) after binding to a protein known as intrinsic factor.
 Intrinsic factor is produced by parietal cells of the gastric mucosa (stomach lining) and the intrinsic factor-B12-complex is absorbed by enterocytes in the ileum's cubam receptors.
 PA is characterised by B12 deficiency caused by the absence of intrinsic factor.
-Other disorders that can disrupt the absorption of vitamin B12 in the small intestine include celiac disease, surgical removal of crohn's disease, and HIV.
+Other disorders that can disrupt the absorption of vitamin B12 in the small intestine include coeliac disease, surgical removal, Crohn's disease, and HIV.

 PA may be considered as an end stage of autoimmune atrophic gastritis, a disease characterised by stomach atrophy and the presence of antibodies to parietal cells and intrinsic factor.
 Autoimmune atrophic gastritis, is localised to the body of the stomach, where parietal cells are located.
 Antibodies to intrinsic factor and parietal cells cause the destruction of the oxyntic gastric mucosa, in which the parietal cells are located, leading to the subsequent loss of intrinsic factor synthesis.
 Without intrinsic factor, the ileum can no longer absorb the B12.
 Atrophic gastritis is often a precursor to gastric cancer.